hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 ```

 ## Configuring OCI CLI
 [OCI CLI](https://github.com/oracle/oci-cli) provides a CLI tool SDK wrapper for managing ingress and egress rules directly from the machine.
-I will leverage this tool to create a watcher program that monitors the size of the log directory of interests (`/var/log/secure` for now) and automatically deny all network ingress traffic if the log size exceeds the daily threshold of 500MB.
+I will leverage this tool to create a watcher program that monitors the size of the log directory of interests (`/var/log/secure` for now) and automatically deny all network ingress traffic if the total log size exceeds the daily threshold of 500MB.

 ###### Configure OCI CLI with credentials